charles-001/dolphie/README.md

                         Resolve IPs to hostnames when your DNS is unable to.
 Each IP/hostname pair should be on its own line using format ip=hostname [default: ~/dolphie_host_cache]
   -q , --host-setup-file
                         Specify location of file that stores the available hosts to use in host setup modal [default: ~/dolphie_hosts]
   -l , --login-path     Specify login path to use with mysql_config_editor's file ~/.mylogin.cnf for encrypted login credentials.
-Supercedes config file [default: client]
+Supersedes config file [default: client]
   -r , --refresh_interval
                         How much time to wait in seconds between each refresh [default: 1] -H , --heartbeat-table